dashed-slug/wallets/readme.txt

 == Changelog ==

+= 4.1.0 =
+- Add: Control the frontend UI styling using the WordPress Customizer.
+- Fix: The JavaScript library `jquery-qrcode` is only loaded if the user is logged in and has the capability `has_wallets`.
+- Change: Now using the latest version `1.1.1` of the JavaScript library `sprintf.js`.

 = 4.0.6 =
 - Add: When unable to render a shortcode due to missing permissions or other problems, the error message displayed is now configurable via a WordPress filter.